 Sometimes the bandage can spring a leak.
 If this happens, gently press out some of the fluid and reseal the bandage with medical tape.
 The fluid typically stops in 2-3 days.

 When it's time to remove your bandage, wash your hands and slowly peel off the Saniderm.
 It helps to stretch the bandage away from your tattoo rather than peeling it over the tattoo.
-You can also do this step in the shower with warm water running over the bandage.
-Wash your tattoo with a mild, unscented soap, then pat dry with a clean paper towel.
+Then wash your tattoo with a mild, unscented soap, and pat dry with a clean paper towel.

 At this point, you can either use a healing ointment such as Aquaphor or Redemption, or go straight to an unscented moisturizer.
-Use your judgement at this stage; if the tattoo isn't sensitive or producing any more fluid then moisturizer is fine, but if it's still tender it's best to use a healing ointment.
+Use your judgement at this stage; if the tattoo isn't sensitive or producing any more fluid, a moisturizer is fine, but if it's still tender it's best to use a healing ointment.
 Whatever you use, just make sure it's a very small amount.

-Soon your tattoo will begin to flake, and then it's definitely lotion time.
+When your tattoo reaches a flakey stage it's definitely lotion time.
 Wash and reapply 2-4 times per day.
 Again, use your judgement.
 If it feels dry, reapply.
 Continue this process until your skin returns to normal, approximately 2-3 weeks.

 Be aware your tattoo may look irritated for a few days.
 It will flake, peel, and possibly scab.
 DO NOT PICK ANYTHING.
 This is completely normal during healing.
 Let flakes fall off naturally to avoid scarring or loss of color.

 Do NOT allow your tattoo to soak for 1-2 weeks: ex.
 Pool, ocean, hot tub, bath, etc.